mikebeaton/OpenCorePkg/Platform/OpenNetworkBoot/README.md

 -device virtio-net-pci,netdev=net0
 ```

-No equivalent options are available for HTTP boot, so to test this a
+No equivalent options are available for HTTP boot, so to experiment with this
-combination such as bridged networking and `dnsmasq` should be used.
+a combination such as bridged networking and `dnsmasq` should be used.

 ### OVMF HTTPS certificate

-When using `https://` as opposed to `http://`, remember that a certificate
+When using `https://` as opposed to `http://`, a certificate must be
-must be configured on the network boot client.
-In OVMF this is done in
+configured on the network boot client.
+Within the OVMF menus this may
+be done using
 `Device Manager/Tls Auth Configuration/Server CA Configuration/Enroll Cert/Enroll Cert Using File`.
-(Note that no GUID needs to be provided - all zeroes will be used - if only a
+(No GUID needs to be provided on this page - all zeroes will be
-single, test certificate is going to be configured.)
+used - if only a single, test certificate is going to be configured.)

 ### Debugging

 Building OVMF with the `-D DEBUG_ON_SERIAL_PORT` option and then passing the
-`-serial stdio` option to qemu (and then scrolling back in the output to the
+`-serial stdio` option to qemu (and then scrolling back in the output as
-point of a failed network boot) can be very useful when trying to debug failed
+needed, to the lines generated during a failed network boot) can be very
-network boots.
+useful when trying to debug network boot setup.

 ## Configuring network boot

-In standard PXE or HTTP boot, the usual network DHCP server responds to a
+In standard PXE or HTTP boot, the normal network DHCP server responds to a
 device's request for an IP address, but a separate DHCP helper service (often
 running on a different machine from the DHCP server) responds to the device's
 DHCP extension request to know which network boot program (NBP) to load.
 It is